wiredopposite/OGX-Wireless-Lite/README.md

 ## Web app
 Use this web app to change button mappings, deadzone values, and joystick inversion: https://wiredopposite.github.io/OGX-Wireless-WebApp/

 You can store up to 8 different profiles.
+The device will require a reboot for new settings to take effect and the last profile saved will be the one that's active.